 Patton was then assigned to oversee horse procurement for the Army after the Mexican Expedition.
-When it became clear that the US would intervene in World War I, Pershing picked Patton to serve as his aide again.
+When it became clear the US would intervene in World War I, Pershing picked Patton to serve as his aide again.
 Patton left for Europe in May 1917, arriving with the first wave of American Expeditionary Forces.
 Patton oversaw the training of US troops in Paris.

-Patton soon developed an interest in tanks and in November 1917, was tasked with establishing the AEF Light Tank School.
-Promoted to lieutenant colonel in 1918, he took charge of the US 1st Provisional Tank Brigade.
+Patton soon developed an interest in tanks and in November 1917 was tasked with establishing the AEF Light Tank School.
+Made lieutenant colonel in 1918, he took charge of the US 1st Provisional Tank Brigade.
 Patton led his men at the Battle of Saint-Mihiel and was known to ride on top of his tank to inspire the troops.
-He was wounded in battle in September 1918 and saw no further action during the war.
+He was wounded in battle in September 1918, but continued to lead his men and insisted on filing his report before being taken to a field hospital.
+He and saw no further action during the war after that.
 However, Patton was awarded the Distinguished Service Cross and Medal as well as the Purple Heart (after it was created in 1932).